TinnedTuna/lock-soc/READING-LIST.md

   * Type: Book (Tome)
   * Length: 1040 pages
   * Common Format: Book
-  * Availability: Amazon, Individual Chapers Online
+  * Availability: Amazon, Individual Chapers Online, Library (SK 96 AND)

 Written in 1998, and updated in 2008, Ross Anderson's Security Engineering gives a solid treatment to it's namesake.
 It concerns itself with security